pathakvikash/pathakvikash/README.md

 # Hi there, I'm Vikash Pathak! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with expertise in various technologies.
 I love building innovative projects and contributing to open-source.
-Let's explore some interesting facts about my GitHub activity.

-- 🔭 I’m currently working on enhancing my coding skills and exploring new technologies.
+- 🔭
-- 🌱 I’m continuously learning and improving my knowledge in software development.
+- 🌱
-- 💼 I’m open to exciting job opportunities and collaborations.
+- 💼

 ## Stacks and Technologies